system-zero/system-zero/data/docs/la.md

   primitive one.
 However running the extensive test suite and the applications that use the language under valgring, it doesn't reveal any memory leaks, but this is just a sign that quite probably is false.

+  again: this is just a reference implementation, and has no ambition other than to be a reference implemtation and be usefull which already is anyway.

 # DEVELOPMENT